AnshhSingh/brewarch/README.md

 ```

 ```
-./brewarch.sh -e #installs with gcc and ruby(recommended) or
+./brewarch.sh -e #install with gcc and ruby(recommended) or
 ./brewarch.sh #install and setup homebrew only
 ```